 - Pay off your credit card balance every month

-Other Credit Cards With Welcome Bonuses of 100,000 Points or More
+Other Credit Cards With Welcome Offers of 100,000 Points or More

 - Hilton Honors American Express Aspire Card

-These credit cards also offer welcome bonuses of 100,000 points or more after meeting the spending requirements, but you won’t get as much value or flexibility from them, since they are co-branded cards.
+These credit cards also offer welcome offers of 100,000 points or more after meeting the spending requirements, but you may not get as much value or flexibility from some of them, since they are co-branded cards.
 If you get a co-branded credit card with a specific airline or hotel, you will only earn that airline or hotel chain’s currency, whereas transferable points, like Chase Ultimate Rewards, give you leeway to book with a variety of airlines and hotel partners.

-The IHG Rewards Club Premier Credit Card is another co-branded credit card that allows you to earn points within the IHG Rewards Club and redeem them for stays at nearly 6,000 hotels and resorts around the world.
-The card is mostly geared toward people who prefer to stay with IHG brands, offering 125,000 points plus a free night after spending $3,000 on purchases within three months of account opening.
+The IHG Rewards Premier Credit Card is another co-branded credit card that allows you to earn points within the IHG Rewards Club and redeem them for stays at nearly 6,000 hotels and resorts around the world.
+The card is mostly geared toward people who prefer to stay with IHG brands, offering 140,000 points after spending $3,000 on purchases within three months of account opening.
 (Hotel points are typically less valuable than credit card points or airline miles.)

 The Business Platinum Card from American Express is not a co-branded card.
 Like the Ink Business Preferred, the Amex Business Platinum is among our picks for the best business cards, but we have not included it among our top choices among cards with welcome offers of 100,000 points or more since it only makes sense for frequent business travelers willing to pay extra for convenience and comfort.
-Its annual fee is $595 ($695 if application is received on or after 01/13/2022 (See Rates & Fees), and while it comes with premium travel perks, the hefty cost makes it worthwhile only for people who are on the road for work a lot.
+Its annual fee is $695 (See Rates & Fees), and while it comes with premium travel perks like $189 Clear® Credit toward your CLEAR membership.
+The hefty cost makes it worthwhile only for people who are on the road for work a lot.

 *All information about the Hilton Honors American Express Aspire Card has been collected independently by NextAdvisor and has not been reviewed by the issuer.